Home / Africa Blog / Victoria Falls

 Starts & Ends Starts: Nairobi Ends: Pretoria

-Countries Uganda, Kenya, Tanzania, Malawi, Zambia, Botswana, South Africa
+Countries Kenya, Uganda, Tanzania, Malawi, Zambia, Botswana, South Africa

 Overview This Nairobi to Kruger Overland provides a fantastic insight into East Africa’s greatest attractions and gives you a glimpse of the incredible things that Southern Africa has to offer.
-Our unique itinerary has been carefully mapped to maximise your experience in the time you spend exploring this magnificent continent with us.
+Our unique itinerary has been carefully mapped to maximize your experience in the time you spend exploring this magnificent continent with us.
 We go primate trekking in Uganda and climb the rolling hills of the Masai Mara and walk along the flat plains of the Serengeti.

 • Price Beat Guaranteed